Everything You Need to Know About SQL Server Full Outer Join

 As you can see, all the employees are included in the result set, even if they don’t belong to any department.
 If an employee doesn’t have a matching department, the department name is returned as NULL.
 Similarly, if a department doesn’t have any employees, the employee name is returned as NULL.

-READ ALSO Server Hosting Singapore: Everything Dev Needs To Know
+READ ALSO Free Minecraft Server Hosting in the Philippines: Everything Dev Needs to Know

 5. Comparison with Other Join Types